Benefits, Grants & Advice

-Many carers will also be able to receive other support from the benefit system, such as the announced increases to the rates of Universal Credit and changes to the rules for the self-employed, which will benefit many carers.
+Many carers will also be able to receive other support from the benefits system, such as the announced increases to the rates of Universal Credit and changes to the rules for the self-employed, which will benefit many carers.

 The Scottish Government has made an additional £45 million available to local authorities for the Scottish Welfare Fund, to meet the rising demand for Crisis Grants and Community Care Grants as a consequence of COVID-19.
 Anyone facing a financial crisis is urged to contact their local authority to discuss one of these grants.